 First page: preparing your activity

-As I never tire of amplifying, as with any power tool, you need to know what you want before you start.
+As I never tire of repeating, as with any power tool, you need to know what you want before you start.
 If you want to hang up a painting, you don’t start by drilling random holes in your walls, rather you pick the best spot and measure out distances, pick the correct drill bit, and determine whether you need to move furniture, cover it, or just have a vacuum cleaner handy for the dust.

 The purpose of this first page is to direct your attention to the areas where you need to make decisions in order to maximise the benefit of Cooperative Learning while simplifying your life as a teacher.